 On the one side was East Francia, the state which would eventually go on to become Germany.
 In the middle was Lotharingia, a realm that would eventually be absorbed by the other two kingdoms.
 In the west, however, in the Franks' original heartlands, along the Atlantic coast, was West Francia, the kingdom that would eventually become France.

-For years, the Franks had pushed onwards to the pagan north, to conquer new lands and bring more people to the Christian fold.
+For years, the Franks had pushed onwards to the pagan north, to conquer new lands and bring more people into the Christian fold.
 And now, a payoff was on the way.
 At first, Vikings came in trickles, just handfuls of boats trying their luck.
 But as the years went by, larger and larger waves of sea raiders came flooding down from the north.
 The Viking age had begun.

 During the 810s, Vikings were sailing with squadrons of three to four ships.
 These fleets met with significant success by raiding remote and lightly populated areas on the West Frankish coastline's peripheries.
-By the 830s, however, the fleets began to consist of tens of vessels, and as words traveled of the successes they found, Viking leaders increasingly tested their luck against more massive and larger targets.
+By the 830s, however, the fleets began to consist of tens of vessels, and as word traveled of the successes they found, Viking leaders increasingly tested their luck against more massive and larger targets.

 In 845, an entirely new breed of army arrived on the continent.
 This army did not consist of just tens of vessels; it was a fleet of more than five thousand Viking warriors.
 Where this fleet came from is anyone's guess, but according to the Frankish sources, it was led by a man named Reginherus, a figure who modern scholars associate with the most famous Viking of all – legendary Ragnar Lothbrok.